Is Your Construction Equipment Ready for Winter?

 Keep tires inflated and inspect them regularly for uneven tread, debris, cracks, and other wear and tear.
 Replace as needed.

 Not every piece of construction equipment has accessories but those that do require additional inspections.
-Skid steer attachments are common in Edmonton and Airdrie as they’re frequently used for clearing snow.
+Skid steer attachments are common in Edmonton as they’re frequently used for clearing snow.
 Regularly ensure that cylinders, hoses, guards, blades and other components are in good working order.

 The construction equipment you need